DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-02-ab-testing-prototype-two.md

 ### Changing the resources section on content pages

 We had some feedback that people often missed content blocks at the bottom of some pages that used a yellow inset because they assumed it was the end of the page.
 This meant they missed the additional resources we linked to.
-To try and mitigate this, we have adopted the information block from the <a href="https://child-development-training.education.gov.uk/" target="_blank" rel="noopener noreferrer">Early years child development training service (link opens in new tab)</a> because it uses an information icon and a blue background to highlight important information.
+To try and mitigate this, we have adopted the information block from the <a href="https://child-development-training.education.gov.uk/" target="_blank" rel="noopener noreferrer">Early years child development training service (opens in new tab)</a> because it uses an information icon and a blue background to highlight important information.

 We plan to monitor if this helps highlight information to people.